John-MEO-o/100-days-of-code/r1-log.md

 I'm stuck at the Record Collection task, its conditions required to use a complex of achieved programming skills, at this moment my brain aren't ready to get a quick solution

+### R7D24
+JS is not so simple,
+I'm stuck on Nesting Loops task,
+There's a lot of interesting and complicated nuances on this part of curriculum